dotb/readyci/README.md

 ### Configure pipelines
 Make your own copy of the `readyConfigExample.yml` file found in the ReadyCI folder and edit the file to specify all of your pipelines and associated build tasks.
+Please scroll down to 'Configuration Explained' and 'Task Types' for reference.

+### Running ReadyCI
-#### Options
+#### Option 1
-- If you already have your iOS/Android project cloned onto your computer.
+If you already have your iOS/Android project cloned onto your computer, ReadyCI can directly commence on automated building!
-Paste the `readyConfigExample.yml` file into the root of your project repository and commit it.
+Paste the `readyConfigExample.yml` file into the root of your project repository and **commit** it.
 Then, redirect terminal to the root of that project repository and run the following command:
 ```bash
 $ java -jar target/readyci-0.3.jar readyConfigExample.yml pipeline=ready-ci
 ```

+#### Option 2
-- If you don't have a local copy of your project repository and would like ReadyCI to clone it for you and do an automated build.
+If you don't have a local copy of your project repository and would like ReadyCI to clone it for you and do an automated build.
 Redirect terminal to a directory which has a readyci yml configuration file.
 Run the following command found below, specifying the gitPath.
 ReadyCI will fetch the repository, load the configuration in `readyConfigExample.yml`, and execute the `readyci` pipeline.
 ```bash